ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-MuseTalkUtils**](https://github.com/xuhongming251/ComfyUI-MuseTalkUtils): MuseTalk ComfyUI Preprocess and Postprocess Nodes
 - [**ComfyUI-SD3-Powerlab**](https://github.com/G-370/ComfyUI-SD3-Powerlab): Nodes:Render SD3 Attention, SD3 Attention To Image, SD3 Image Into Attention.
 - [**ComfyUI_SSStereoscope**](https://github.com/MrSamSeen/ComfyUI_SSStereoscope): Side by Side 3D Stereoscope generation node for ComfyUI by SamSeen.
+- [**ComfyUI-ReLight**](https://github.com/EnragedAntelope/comfyui-relight): Transform your images with cinematic lighting effects in a single click!
+ReLight is a powerful ComfyUI node that adds professional-grade lighting capabilities including multiple light sources, rim lighting, and 3D lighting simulation.
 - [**ImageBlender**](https://github.com/vault-developer/comfyui-image-blender): ComfyuiImageBlender is a custom node for ComfyUI.
 It may be used to blend two images together using a specified blending mode.
 - [**FASHN Virtual Try-On**](https://github.com/fashn-AI/ComfyUI-FASHN): Node for the FASHN Virtual Try-On API.
 Requires an API Key from fashn.ai
 - [**ComfyUI-LivePortrait_v3**](https://github.com/VangengLab/ComfyUI-LivePortrait_v3): We developed a custom_node for Liveportrait_v3 that enables flexible use on Comfyui to drive image-based emoji generation from photos.